 Summer is the season for backyard barbecues, days at the beach and family vacations.
-Unfortunately, sweaty toilets are another sign of the season.
+Unfortunately, your toilet sweating is another sign of the season.
 In fact, every summer millions of homeowners have to deal with toilets that perspire puddles of water onto the floor.

 This problem is much more than just a mild annoyance: Condensation running down the toilet can seep under the flooring, rot the plywood subfloor and soak into the floor joists.
 It can also stain baseboard molding, turn drywall soggy and discolor wall paint with mildew.

 When the weather turns hot and humid, there's a lot of moisture in the air.
-Meanwhile, the water entering the toilet tank is comparatively cold -- about 50° to 60°F. When the warm, moist air hits the cool porcelain toilet surfaces, the air condenses, turns to water and soon drips onto the floor.
+At the same time the water entering the toilet tank is comparatively cold—about 50° to 60°F. When the warm, moist air hits the cool porcelain toilet surfaces, the air condenses, turns to water and soon drips onto the floor.

 Although a toilet sweats only on warm, humid days, it can drop a surprisingly large amount of water in a very short time.